GoodforGod/bloxy-api/README.md

 Kotlin & Java Library for all available [Bloxy](https://bloxy.info) API endpoints.

-[Bloxy.info]((https://bloxy.info)) is as a source of open, reliable, verifiable and objective data about the blockchain.
+[Bloxy.info]((https://bloxy.info)) is a source of open, reliable, verifiable and objective data about the blockchain.

 [Readme Web Page](https://goodforgod.github.io/bloxy-api/)